 After properly burning them in, I could very easily tell the difference between how they sounded out of the box and how they sounded once I had a chance to break them in.
 The bass was nice and smooth, the mids were very warm and the treble was clean.
 Also, regardless of musical genre, the headphones sounded wonderful across the board using a flat response (i.e. no EQ).

-Therefore, if you decide to pick up a pair, I highly recommend (Nay, require) that you properly burn them in before making an judgement on their sound.
+Therefore, if you decide to pick up a pair, I highly recommend (Nay, require) that you properly burn them in before making a judgment on their sound.
 Once I did, I heard parts of my favorite songs that I didn’t even know existed!
 The sound difference coming through the headphones was just incredible, trust me on this.

-Primarily I am an ‘alt rock’ guy: Phoenix, Silversun Pickups, Vampire Weekend, The Black Keys, Cold War Kids, Young the Giant etc. But I also listen to a lot of jazz, some hop-hop, classical, hard rock and more.
+Primarily I am an ‘alt-rock’ guy: Phoenix, Silversun Pickups, Vampire Weekend, The Black Keys, Cold War Kids, Young the Giant etc. But I also listen to a lot of jazz, some hip-hop, classical, hard rock and more.
 However – thanks to burning in the headphones – it didn’t matter if it was Thelonius Monk, The Lumineers, Tool, Bach, Beethoven, Jay-Z or Tribe Called Quest…all of them sounded stellar through these cans.

 Bottom Line: The Crossfade LP’s were absolutely worth the money that I spent and I would recommend them to anyone who is interested in picking up a pair of quality over-the-ear headphones at a decent price.
 They are great for music, gaming, movies and/or drowning out annoying relatives & co-workers. 😉